amperity/amperity-docs/amperity_datagrid/source/bridge_snowflake.rst

           :alt: Requirement 3.
           :align: left
           :class: no-scaled-link
-     - Before you can configure Amperity Bridge for data sharing with Snowflake you must :ref:`create a share in Snowflake <bridge-snowflake-sync-amperity-configure-snowflake-create-share>`, add a secure share identifier to that share, identify the correct account locator, and then add the :ref:`Amperity account locator ID <bridge-snowflake-sync-amperity-configure-snowflake-account-locator>` to the share.
+     - Before you can configure Amperity Bridge for data sharing with Snowflake you must `create a share in Snowflake <bridge-snowflake-sync-amperity-configure-snowflake-create-share>`, add a secure share identifier to that share, identify the region for your Snowflake account, and add the :ref:`locator ID <bridge-snowflake-sync-amperity-configure-snowflake-account-locator>` for the Amperity account in the same region as your Snowflake account and stack as your Amperity tenant.

+       Use the `CURRENT_REGION <https://docs.snowflake.com/en/sql-reference/functions/current_region>`__ |ext_link| function to return the name of the region for the account where the current user is logged in.

        Use the `CURRENT_ACCOUNT <https://docs.snowflake.com/en/sql-reference/functions/current_account>`__ |ext_link| argument in |destination-name| to return the locator ID for your Snowflake account.

-       .. important:: Secure data sharing should :ref:`only share secure views <bridge-snowflake-sync-amperity-configure-snowflake-secure-views>` with Amperity.
+       .. important:: When using secure data sharing to share views, Snowflake strongly recommends only :ref:`sharing secure views <bridge-snowflake-sync-amperity-configure-snowflake-secure-views>`.
+It is not recommended to share `non-secured views <https://docs.snowflake.com/en/user-guide/data-sharing-views#label-sharing-non-secure-view-limitations>`__ |ext_link|.

    * - .. image:: ../../images/steps-arrow-off-black.png